-A total of 876 companies were analysed, of which 762 - involved in 93 cases - were finally included in the calculations to estimate the savings for consumers.
-Of the 114 companies excluded from the analysis, in most cases it was due to lack of data needed for the estimation (mainly the affected market turnover), while some associations or facilitators were excluded to avoid double counting.
-The rest referred to cases with no clear direct effect on consumers.
+A total of 1,149 companies were analysed, of which 943 - involved in 111 cases - were finally included in the calculations to estimate the savings for consumers.
+Of the 195 companies excluded from the analysis, in most cases it was due to lack of data needed for the estimation (mainly the affected market turnover), while some associations or facilitators were excluded to avoid double counting.
+The rest referred to cases with no clear direct effect on consumers, or cases related to the infringement of articles 2 or 3.